SolidLabResearch/solid-sfef-cli/README.md

 ### Create form file and dependencies <a name="usage-create"></a>

-Creates the form component according to frame selected (vue or angular) and the shape (.ttl file).
+Creates the form component according to the frame selected (vue or angular) and the shape (.ttl file).

 The ```create``` command has 2 required parameters (```--framework``` and ```--shape```) and 1 optional parameter (```--css```).